rcazzara/seldovia/_people/Dunning_Lawrence_Albert.md

 first_name: Lawrence Albert
 birth_location: Fremont, Ohio
 death_date: 1940-03-01
+cemetery: Seldovia City Cemetery
 cemetery_plot: 57
 source_file: Cemetery Directory
 ---
-# Lawrence Albert Dunning

-## September 18, 1868, Fremont, Ohio – March 25, 1940, Seldovia,Alaska

-**Lawrence A. DUNNING** was born September 18, 1868 in Fremont, Ohio to Edwin and Charlotte Lawrence Dunning.
+**LAWRENCE ALBERT DUNNING** was born September 18, 1868 in Fremont, Ohio to Edwin and Charlotte Lawrence Dunning.
 The family moved to Tennessee and Washington states.
 In 1930 Lawrence was single, living with his brother Ralph in Seldovia.